dushoff/makestuff/texj.md

 It would be good to make the final main target have the canonical name, doc.pdf: doc.tex

-But there are problems.
-We want to make the
+Help!!
+We want .tex.deps to signal when we have to remake the tex.pdf.
+But we also needed .makedeps for some reason …